Thursdays, 3:30-6:00pm (mid-May to mid-October) At 3rd St & Brandeis Ave in front of The Ville Grill

 would be used to wash the trays.

-Healthy and Vegetarian/Vegan Dining: - The Ville Grill (3rd & Brandeis) provides numerous healthy options, including a salad bar; the Wild Mushroom vegetarian & vegan station with a menu dedicated to
+Healthy and Vegetarian/Vegan Dining: - Learn how to assemble a healthy meal with the UofL Smart Plate guide!
+The Louisville Cardinal has prepared this guide for how to eat healthy on campus. - The Ville Grill (3rd & Brandeis) provides numerous healthy options, including a salad bar; a vegetarian & vegan station with a menu dedicated to

-Humanely-raised Meat: We seek to source meat from humane producers.
-For instance, all of the beef served at the Cardinal Burger Company (SAC 2nd level) is sourced from Marksbury Farm in Garrard County, KY which provides not only local, but pasture-raised, grass-fed beef with no artificial hormones or steroids.
+Humanely-raised Meat & Eggs: We seek to source meat from humane producers.
+For instance, all of the beef served at the former Cardinal Burger Company (SAC 2nd level) was sourced from Marksbury Farm in Garrard County, KY whichprovides not only local, but pasture-raised, grass-fed beef with no artificial hormones or steroids.

-Food Donation: When available, we donate left-over food to
+Food Donation: When available, UofL Dining donates left-over food to

 The Lord’s Kitchen and Wayside Christian Mission.
 We also have a donation box